gantf00/gantfoo-portfolio/src/poems/frigg-mag.md

 <div class="poem-content">

-NOT YET POSTED!
-Poems will be included in the forthcoming summer edition of FRiGG Mag :) Stay tuned!
+**NOT YET POSTED!**
+Poems will be
+included in the
+forthcoming
+summer edition
+of FRiGG Mag.

+Stay tuned :)

 </div>